simon-im-security/ASD-Live-Fire-Exchange-Program/README.md

 <details>
 <summary><strong>🌋 LFE 2 Jakarta - Multi-Stage Malware & Analysis</strong></summary>

-### 🛠 Topics Covered
+### 🔎 Scenario: Multi-Stage Malware with Data Exfiltration

-- Office macro analysis with oletools
+- Analyse a malicious Office macro embedded in a phishing document
-- Payload creation using msfvenom
-- File encryption via OpenSSL
-- Network inspection with Wireshark
+- Trace execution of an obfuscated VB script delivering a reverse shell payload
+- Investigate payload generated using `msfvenom` to understand its capabilities
+- Identify encrypted files and inspect use of OpenSSL for local encryption
+- Monitor network activity and identify exfiltration using Wireshark
-- Basic SQL injection testing
+- Discover and exploit an SQL injection vulnerability for unauthorised data access

 ### 🔎 Macro Analysis with `oletools`